 You have to anticipate that anything that has arborio rice in it has just got to be good (just like this recipe for rice pudding).

 The rice is simmered, with a cover (on low heat) in milk and flavored with lemon peel and a vanilla bean.
 If more convenient, you can replace the vanilla bean with two teaspoons of vanilla extract.

 The milk gets absorbed by the rice in about 20 minutes.
-Make sure to stir constantly towards the end of the simmering process, otherwise you will get one sticky mess.
+Make sure to stir constantly towards the end of the simmering process, otherwise, you will get one sticky mess.
 It’s okay if the rice is still a little chewy as it still needs to be baked in the oven.

 Set the rice mixture aside to cool down as we prepare the crust and the rest of the ingredients for the filling.

-PRO TIP: Never rinse arborio rice before using -we don’t want to lose the starch that contributes to the creaminess of the final product.
+PRO TIP: Never rinse arborio rice before using it -we don’t want to lose the starch that contributes to the creaminess of the final product.

-Part 2: THE CRUST (optional)
+Part 2: The crust (optional)

 I have to admit, the first time I attempted this recipe, I was dumbfounded by this crust.
 But much to my surprise, this mixture works and forms a wonderful crust for this ricotta pie when it gets baked with the filling.

 Usually, pies will call for short pastry dough, aka pasta frolla which needs to be rolled out.